A Journey of Seeking Pressure and Forces in the Nucleon: Conclusions

 \acknowledgments

-We thank Adam Freese, Daisuke Fujii, Mamiya Kawaguchi, Keh-Fei Liu, Zein-Eddine Meziani, Peter Schweitzer, Yushan Su, Mitsuru Tanaka, Jinghong Yang, Feng Yuan, and Ismail Zahed for useful discussions.
+We thank Adam Freese, Daisuke Fujii, Victor Galitski, Mamiya Kawaguchi, Keh-Fei Liu, Zein-Eddine Meziani, Gerald A. Miller, Peter Schweitzer, Yushan Su, Mitsuru Tanaka, Jinghong Yang, Feng Yuan, and Ismail Zahed for useful discussions.
 We also thank Yuxun Guo for providing the data for the parametrization of GFFs.
-XJ and CY are partially supported by Maryland Center for Fundamental Physics (MCFP).
-CY also acknowledges partial support by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under the umbrella of the Quark-Gluon Tomography (QGT) Topical Collaboration with Award DE-SC0023646.
+X. Ji and C. Yang are partially supported by Maryland Center for Fundamental Physics (MCFP).
+C. Yang also acknowledges partial support by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under the umbrella of the Quark-Gluon Tomography (QGT) Topical Collaboration with Award DE-SC0023646.